How to Make Homemade Baby Rice Cereal

 How to Make Baby Rice Cereal

-- Rinse Rice: place the rice in a fine-mesh colander and rinse with cold water until the water runs clear.
-This will help remove any excess starch from the rice grains and will make the rice more fluffy and easier to blend.
-DO NOT skip this step or your puree will be starchy.
+- Rinse Rice: Place the rice in a fine-mesh colander and rinse with cold water until the water runs clear.
+This will help remove any excess starch from the rice grains and make the rice fluffier and easier to blend.
+PLEASE DO NOT skip this step, or your puree will be starchy.

 - Add to Saucepan: Add the water and the rice to a medium saucepan, cover, and bring to a boil over high heat.

 - Cook: Once at a boil, turn down the heat, and let simmer on low for 35-45 minutes or until the water is gone and the rice is tender.
 Rice cooking times vary, so taste test the rice after 35 minutes to see if it is tender.

-- Sit: remove from heat and let sit for 10 minutes.
+- Sit: Remove from heat and let it sit for 10 minutes.

-- Blend: transfer the cooked rice to a blender or food processor and blend for 1-2 minutes, adding in liquid to thin out the rice puree.
+- Blend: Transfer the cooked rice to a blender or food processor and blend for 1-2 minutes, adding liquid to thin out the rice puree.

-- Store: I would recommend storing a small quantity of the rice puree in the fridge to use that week and then freeze the rest for future meals.
+- Store: I recommend storing a small quantity of the rice puree in the fridge for use that week and then freezing the rest for future meals.